This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 What is pear butter?

 Fruit butters contain no actual butter, but instead are made up of fruit that has been cooked into a paste.
 They can be lightly sweetened and usually have added spices.
-Commonly, we think of the super traditional apple butter, but apricot, grape, peach, plum, and other fruits can be made into butters.
+Commonly, we think of the super traditional apple butter, but strawberry, apricot, grape, peach, plum, and other fruits can be made into butters.

 Pears have a lot of natural sugar, so only a few tablespoons of honey are added to enhance the sweetness.
 To amp up the seasonal notes, warm fall spices are also incorporated.